PL44B:

 Explicit modelling of external and internal tidal waves in the global 1/12° NEMO ocean model (645831)

-Jerome Chanut1, Romain Bourdalle-Badie2, Benoit Tranchant3, Damien Allain4, Loren Carrère3, Ariane Koch-Larrouy1,4, Florent Lyard4 and Yves Morel5, (1)Mercator Ocean International, Ramonville Saint-Agne, France, (2)Mercator Ocean International, Ramonville Saint Agne, France, (3)CLS, Ramonville Saint-Agne, France, (4)LEGOS, Toulouse, France, (5)Laboratoire d’Etudes Géophysiques et d’Océanographie Spatiale, LEGOS – UMR 5566 CNES-CNRS-IRD-UPS, Toulouse, France
+Jerome Chanut1, Romain Bourdalle-Badie2, Benoit Tranchant3, Damien Allain4, Loren Carrère3, Ariane KOCH-Larrouy1,4, Florent Lyard4 and Yves Morel5, (1)Mercator Ocean International, Ramonville Saint-Agne, France, (2)Mercator Ocean International, Ramonville Saint Agne, France, (3)CLS, Ramonville Saint-Agne, France, (4)LEGOS, Toulouse, France, (5)Laboratoire d’Etudes Géophysiques et d’Océanographie Spatiale, LEGOS – UMR 5566 CNES-CNRS-IRD-UPS, Toulouse, France

 The Effects of Remotely Generated Internal tides in Regional Model Simulations of the California Current System.
 (649213)

-Oladeji Siyanbola1,2, Maarten C Buijsman3, Roy Barkan4, Brian K Arbic1 and James C McWilliams5, (1)University of Michigan, Earth and Environmental Sciences, Ann Arbor, MI, United States, (2)UCLA, Los Angeles, CA, United States, (3)University of Southern Mississippi, Division of Marine Science, Stennis Space Center, MS, United States, (4)Tel Aviv University, Porter School of the Environment and Earth Sciences, Tel Aviv, Israel, (5)University of California in Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States
+Oladeji Siyanbola1,2, Maarten C Buijsman3, Roy Barkan4, Brian K Arbic1 and James C McWilliams5, (1)University of Michigan, Earth and Environmental Sciences, Ann Arbor, MI, United States, (2)UCLA, Los Angeles, CA, United States, (3)University of Southern Mississippi, Division of Marine Science, Stennis Space Center, MS, United States, (4)Tel Aviv University, Porter School of the Environment and Earth Sciences, Tel Aviv, Israel, (5)University of California, Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States